learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Duckdns.md

 ## Motivation

 So you have chosen to deploy your application on AWS or perhaps you have turned a spare computer of yours into your home server.
 You are finally deployed and users can finally access your site!
 I mean, the address for your site may be something weird like `http://123.0.0.321` but at least _someone_ can access your site right?

 Well, if you ever have to restart your server to make updates or save some compute power when nobody is using your server, you may find that the next time you boot the server up, the IP address of your deployment has changed!
 Now you have to tell everyone your application has a new URL.
 Most hosting options (especially ones that are free) give your production server what is called a _Dynamic IP address_.
 In other words, services like AWS or your Internet Service Provider assign a new external IP address to your server whenever it boots up and joins the network.
-This is often done to save resources as an IP not used by one person, can be used by another.
+This is often done to save resources as an IP not used by one person can be used by another.

 While you could contact your hosting service or ISP to make it so that the external IP address of your server, which everyone connects to, stays fixed, this can either be quite a hassle or cost you money (something most students don't have to spare!).
 To get around this problem, one can turn to a _Dynamic DNS_ provider.
 A recent popular choice of such providers among amateurs and hobbyists is a service called DuckDNS.

 ## What is DuckDNS?

 DuckDNS is a Dynamic Domain Name Service provider.
 In other words, they are a service that maps domain names to dynamic IP addresses.
 When using DuckDNS, your application gets a domain name.
 As it is a free service however, this name will be a subdomain of DuckDNS (e.g. `http://my-cool-application.duckdns.org`).
 More importantly however, this name will not change.
 DuckDNS then provides a script you run on your server that tells DuckDNS what the external IP address of your server is.
 This script is configured by default to run every 5 minutes.

-To summarize then what DuckDNS does, whenever a user tries to navigate to your application, as part of resolving the domain name of your application, the user asks DuckDNS what the IP address is of your application.
+To summarize what DuckDNS does, whenever a user tries to navigate to your application, as part of resolving the domain name of your application, the user asks DuckDNS what the IP address is of your application.
 Since you constantly update DuckDNS with your application's IP address, the user is up to date with your server's address even if it changes.

 ## How do I use DuckDNS?

 Using DuckDNS is very straightforward.
-You can signup by logging into your twitter, github, or google account.
-You are then taken to a home page that shows your account token and the domain name mappings you created.
+You can sign up by logging into your twitter, github, or google account.
+You are then taken to a homepage that shows your account token and the domain name mappings you created.
 Simply create a new domain name for your application.
 You do not need to set your application's IP address on this page (the script that will be run does that for us).

-In order to keep DuckDNS up to date, you then need to have your server run a script to tell DuckDNS what it's external IP address is.
+In order to keep DuckDNS up to date, you then need to have your server run a script to tell DuckDNS what its external IP address is.
 The simplest way to do this (if your server is running on linux) is through the use of a cron job.
 To do so, on your server:

 - Create a folder anywhere called `duckdns`.

-Navigate into the `duckdns` folder and create a file called `duck.sh`.
+- Navigate into the `duckdns` folder and create a file called `duck.sh`.

-- Paste the following into the `duck.sh` file substituting values where appropraite:
+- Paste the following into the `duck.sh` file substituting values where appropriate:

 ```
 echo url="https://www.duckdns.org/update?domains=<YOUR COOL DOMAIN NAME>&token=<YOUR ACCOUNT NAME>&ip=" | curl -k -o <PATH TO FOLDER>/duckdns/duck.log -K -